-Curtiss-Wright has been designing and manufacturing air data computers (ADC) since 1976 and have an installed base of over ten thousand units.
-Thay are TSO-C106 and RTCA DO-178/254 DAL A certified on 30 aircraft platforms.
-We have developed technologies within our ADCs to mitigate these effects without requiring the additional mass and space mechanical systems introduce.
+Curtiss-Wright is a leading designer and manufacturer of air data computers (ADC) since 1976 and have an installed base of over ten thousand units.
+They are TSO-C106 and RTCA DO-178/254 DAL A certified on 30 aircraft platforms.
+We have developed proven technologies within our ADCs to mitigate these effects without requiring the additional mass and space mechanical systems introduce.

 The needs of many operators to manage spares for diverse fleets is simplified with a single unit being usable on up to 15 different platforms through a simple pin-out selection.
 This reduces the cost of ownership through reduced spares requirements and simplified, flexible fleet management.